Faculty Fellows: Application Information

 Application Materials & Submission Guidelines

 Please submit the materials below in a single PDF by e-mail to email@example.com:

-- Cover sheet: Please download and complete this cover sheet (a fillable PDF), which asks for your name, department, desired semester, the award releasing you from all teaching responsibilities, and a DEO signature indicating that your DEO has approved a full-time residency if your application is successful.
-(Please email us at email@example.com if you have trouble downloading the cover sheet.)
+- Cover sheet: Please download and complete this cover sheet (a fillable PDF), which asks for your name, department, desired semester, the award releasing you from all teaching responsibilities, and a DEO signature indicating that your DEO has approved your semester as a fellow if your application is successful.
+(Please email us at firstname.lastname@example.org if you have trouble downloading the cover sheet.)

 - A curriculum vitae: No more than three pages.